 Security Controls Testing.
-Management will regularly test the key controls, systems and procedures of the Program to confirm that they control the risks and achieve the overall objectives of the Program.
+Management will regularly test the key controls, systems, and procedures of the Program to confirm that they control the risks and achieve the overall objectives of the Program.
 At least [[4120-9.996]], an independent third party or staff independent of the individuals who develop or maintain the Program will test the Program.
 Testing will include an assessment of exterior defenses, internal security, physical security, and administrative procedures.
 A managed security service may be used to periodically scan firewall and web servers for resident hacking programs as the Committee deems necessary.

 Flaw Remediation.
 Discovered vulnerabilities or flaws will be addressed by the Credit Union’s flaw remediation and configuration change management processes, which are outlined in the Patch Management Policy (see Policy 4310) and the Configuration Management Policy (see Policy 4305).
 Appropriate timelines and plans of action will be established to remediate vulnerabilities.
 Remediation activities will be reported and approved by the Board.
-Any exceptions to the flaw remediation processes including vendor limitations or risk acceptance must be formally documented and approved by the Board of Directors.
+Any exceptions to the flaw remediation processes including vendor limitations or risk acceptance, must be formally documented and approved by the Board of Directors.

 Training.
-Management will train Credit Union staff to recognize, respond, and report to regulatory and law enforcement agencies, any unauthorized or fraudulent attempts to obtain member information.
-Additionally, staff shall be trained to recognize and report insider threat behaviors, including but not limited to, attempts to gain unauthorized access to sensitive member information and policy violations.
-All employees and the Board of Directors will regularly receive training specific to cybercrime including but not limited to ID theft, social engineering, email security, internet security, password security, etc. The [[4120-9.997]] is responsible for training the Information Systems staff, Custodians, and Users in the provisions of this Policy, and pertinent Program procedures and standards.
+Management will train Credit Union staff to recognize, respond, and report to regulatory and law enforcement agencies any unauthorized or fraudulent attempts to obtain member information.
+Additionally, staff shall be trained to recognize and report insider threat behaviors, including but not limited to attempts to gain unauthorized access to sensitive member information and policy violations.
+All employees and the Board of Directors will regularly receive training specific to cybercrime, including but not limited to ID theft, social engineering, email security, internet security, password security, etc. The [[4120-9.997]] is responsible for training the Information Systems staff, Custodians, and Users in the provisions of this Policy, and pertinent Program procedures and standards.
 Specialized training and development programs will be provided to employees who have information security responsibilities.
 General and specialized information security training activities will be documented.
 Documentation shall be retained according to the Credit Union’s information retention schedule.
 Plans for information security training will be submitted to the Board and/or Supervisory Committee for approval.

 Outsourcing of Services.
 Management will implement a risk management process for outsourcing services, under the direction of the Board, according to the Credit Union’s Vendor Due Diligence and Oversight policy (See Policy 2185).

 INFORMATION HANDLING AND RETENTION.
-Management will be responsible for ensuring that member information is retained and disposed according to Credit Union guidelines.
-Information retention procedures will be coordinated with related areas of the information security program including, but not limited to, security incident response planning and disaster recovery planning.
+Management will be responsible for ensuring that member information is retained and disposed of according to Credit Union guidelines.
+Information retention procedures will be coordinated with related areas of the information security program, including, but not limited to, security incident response planning and disaster recovery planning.

 SOCIAL MEDIA.
-The Credit Union will also comply with their Social Media Policy which sets forth limitations regarding employee use of social media and will assist the Credit Union in effectively managing participation in social media.
+The Credit Union will also comply with its Social Media Policy, which sets forth limitations regarding employee use of social media and will assist the Credit Union in effectively managing participation in social media.
 Because social media channels have the potential to blur the lines between personal voice and institutional voice, the responsibility of carefully observing this policy rests with all employees.
 In approaching social media behavior, employees must use the same judgment and consideration that is given in executing any business transaction.

 EMERGING AREAS.
 AI and Automation Risk Management: Artificial Intelligence and machine learning systems must be secured against threats such as model tampering and data poisoning.
 Risk mitigation strategies will be integrated into system design and operations.
-Internet of Things (IOT) and Mobile Device Security: IOT devices and mobile devices connected to CU networks must comply with all security measures.
+Internet of Things (IOT) and Mobile Device Security: IOT devices and mobile devices connected to Credit Union networks must comply with all security measures.